Testing the simplifying assumption in high-dimensional vine copulas: Conclusion

 \section{Conclusion}

-We introduce a test for the simplifying assumption in high-dimensional vine copulas.
-In practical applications, a test for the simplifying assumption in high-dimensional vine copulas must be computationally feasible and tackle the curse of dimensions.
-The introduced CCC test addresses these two issues.
+In practical applications, a test for the simplifying assumption in high-dimensional vine copulas must be computationally feasible and tackle the curse of dimensionality.
+The introduced hierarchical procedure with the CCC test $\Theta_n$ addresses these two issues.

 The asymptotic distribution of the CCC test statistic is derived under the assumption of semi-parametrically estimated pseudo-observations from the partial probability integral transforms.
-Since the test has a known asymptotic distribution and is based on the stepwise maximum likelihood estimator it is computationally feasible also in high dimensions.
-To prevent suffering from the curse of dimensions if the number of conditioning variables increases, the CCC test utilizes a novel stochastic interpretation of the simplifying assumption based on the partial vine copula.
-Moreover, we propose a discretization of the support of the conditioning variables into a finite number of subsets and incorporate a penalty in the test statistic.
-A decision tree algorithm detects the possibly largest deviation from the simplifying assumption measured in terms of conditional correlations and also contributes to a computationally feasible test.
+Since the test has a known asymptotic distribution and is based on the stepwise maximum likelihood estimator, it is computationally feasible also in high dimensions.
+To prevent suffering from the curse of dimensionality, the CCC test utilizes a novel stochastic interpretation of the simplifying assumption based on the partial vine copula.
+Moreover, we propose a discretization of the support of the conditioning vector into a finite number of subsets and incorporate a penalty in the test statistic.
+A decision tree algorithm looks for the largest deviation from the simplifying assumption measured in terms of conditional correlations and also contributes to a computationally feasible test.

 In a simulation study we provide a thorough analysis of the finite sample performance of the CCC test for various kinds of data generating processes.
 The CCC test outperforms the vectorial independence test by a large margin if the conditional correlation is varying.
-Even more important for high-dimensional applications, the simulation study demonstrates that the power of the test decreases only slightly with the dimension of the conditioning variables.
-Moreover, vine structure model selection and a mild misspecification of the parametric copula families do not affect the power properties of the CCC test.
-An application to 10 data sets with up to 49 dimensions demonstrates the usefulness of the test and indicates that the validity of the simplifying assumption should be checked individually for each data set.
+Even more important for high-dimensional applications, the simulation study demonstrates that the power of the test decreases only slightly with the dimension of the conditioning vector.
+A moderate misspecification of the parametric copula families does not affect the power properties of the CCC test.
+We also investigate the performance of a hierarchical procedure that utilizes the CCC test to test the simplifying assumption.
+An application to four real data sets demonstrates the usefulness of the test and indicates that the validity of the simplifying assumption should be checked individually for each data set.